Raising a Pre-Expansion / Post-Seed Round in 2020

 6. Broaden Your VC Search Beyond Your Local Market

 Unlike many seed investors who tend to focus on local companies, post-seed funds tend to invest in a wider geographic area.
 At Companyon, we invest all across North America and occasionally in Europe.
 When searching outside of your local market, you’ll also likely be approaching VCs outside of your professional network.
 This highlights the importance of my prior point about starting to build relationships early.
 An investor on the other side of the country isn’t going to meet you on a zoom meeting, then perform diligence, negotiate terms, and close a post-seed round 60 days later.

-If you’re a B2B SaaS startup crossing the $1M ARR threshold thinking of raising a post-seed / pre-Series A round in the next 12 months and want to learn more about us, please reach out.
+If you’re a B2B SaaS startup approaching the $1M ARR threshold thinking of raising a post-seed / pre-Series A round in the next 12 months and want to learn more about us, please reach out.
 We’d love to connect with you.